HasSak-47/monitor/README.md

 ## Lua Scripting API

-Monitor is designed for Lua-driven customization.
+Lytop is designed for Lua-driven customization.
 The entire interface—including widgets, rendering, and user input—is controlled from a Lua script.

 ### Widget Architecture